-\item Star product ordered (ribbon) diagrams can help searching for non-planar integrands.
+\item $\bullet$ Star product ordered (ribbon) diagrams can help searching for the non-planar integrands.
 For NCABJM, the reduction of computation load is not so high because there exist various (unordered) diagrams which are sums of non-planar ordered diagrams only.

-\item In this article scalar tadpole, bubble and triangle type of integrals $I^0_{1,2,3}$ including properties are evaluated and given in Appendix B.2.
-Vector tadpole, bubble and triangle integrals also with their particular properties are evaluated in Appendix B.3.
+\item $\bullet$ In this article scalar tadpole, bubble and triangle type of integrals $I^0_{1,2,3}$ including properties are evaluated and given in the appendix B.2.
+Vector tadpole, bubble and triangle integrals, including their properties, are evaluated in the appendix B.3.

-Explicit evaluation and reductions of vector and tensor triangle integrals in terms of relevant scalar integrals are performed by the van Neevern-Vermaseren method and given in Appendices C. In Appendix D we give explicitly scalar box master integral $I_4^0$ in terms of scalar bubble and triangle integrals (\ref{D.4}).
-Reductions of vector $I_4^\mu$ and tensor $I_4^{\mu\nu}$ box integrals using again van Neevern-Vermaseren method are given in terms of scalar bubble and triangle integrals in the rest of Appendix D. Simplified-reduced integrand numerators for bubble, triangle and box loops needed for scalar-scalar and scalar-fermion 4-point functions, as well as direct proof of vanishing $S^{tri}$ in $\theta^{\mu\nu}\to0$ limit, are given in Appendix E.
+\item $\bullet$ Explicit reductions and evaluations of vector and tensor triangle integrals in terms of relevant scalar integrals are performed by the van Neevern-Vermaseren method and given in the appendx C. In the appendix D we give explicitly the scalar box master integral $I_4^0$ in terms of scalar bubble and triangle integrals (\ref{D.4}).
+Reductions of vector $I_4^\mu$ and tensor $I_4^{\mu\nu}$ box integrals using again the van Neevern-Vermaseren method are given in terms of scalar bubble and triangle integrals in the rest of the appendix D.

-\item We have shown that all $3D$ integrals generated by the (tadpole+bubble), triangle, and box 1-loop diagrams have well defined $\theta^{\mu\nu}\to 0 $ limits, and we have given their explicit expressions in Appendices B, C, and D, respectively.
-From above we could claim that $\rm U(1)$ NCABJM has commutative limit at one loop.
+\item $\bullet$ Simplified/reduced integrand numerators, for bubble, triangle and box loops needed to evaluate scalar-scalar and scalar-fermion 4-point functions, as well as for direct proof of vanishing of triangle-loop contributions to the 4-correlator $\big<XXXX\big>$--diagram {\it(2.)} in figure \ref{4scalar}--, are given in the appendix E.

-\item Finally we have to note that by inspecting length of all 4-correlator contributions and length of loop integrals $I_{1,2,3,4}^{(0;\mu;\mu\nu)}$ formulae in Appendices, it is clear that length of the full tadpole+bubble+triangle+box formulae for scalar-scalar, scalar-(h)gauge, scalar-fermion 4-point functions (Figs.\ref{fig:Fig21}-\ref{2scalar2fermiontria}), and six scalar 6-point functions (Figs.\ref{fig:Fig6-pointfirstclass}-\ref{fig:FigCS6-p-loop}), are going to be extremely lengthy/massive, very much cumbersome and non-transparent, thus certainly out of scope to write it down explicitly in this paper.
-After we have detected and explicitly extracted loop integral IR singular parts, to perform calculations of remaining finite ($\theta^{\mu\nu}\not=0$) 4-, and 6-correlator parts, it is obviously necessary to use modern computing packages to executed computer work.
+\item $\bullet$ Finally we have to note that by inspecting length of all 4- \& 6-correlators and the length of loop integrals $I_{1,2,3,4}^{(0;\mu;\mu\nu)}$ in appendices, it is clear that the length of the sums of all contributions are going to be extremely lengthy/massive formulas, very much cumbersome and non-transparent, thus certainly out of scope to write it down explicitly in this paper.
+After we have detected and extracted loop integral IR singular parts, to perform calculations of the remaining finite ($\theta^{\mu\nu}\not=0$) parts of 4- \& 6-correlator, it is obviously necessary to use the state of the art packages to execute the computer work.

 \end{itemize}